Carry out your own ethnographic research project.

 All our students are entitled to a University of Aberdeen student card.
 This gives you access to a range of student discounts around the city and online.

 This course is delivered at Masters level.
-You will need to show that you have suitable training or experience in ethnographic methods in order to take this course.
+You will need to have suitable prior training or experience in ethnographic methods in order to successfully complete the course.
 This could be:

 • an undergraduate degree in social science with a component of ethnographic research methods, with a 2:2 or above